Making Words Come Alive

 Sickinger and colleagues gave young people chance to apprentice, introduced the idea of serious plays, and made going to the theater exciting.
 Also bequeathed a style.
 Sickinger directorial style was emotional, realistic, the opposite of genteel, a style that fit the often technically unpolished performers who brought more commitment than technique to their parts.
 That style remains the Chicago’s theatrical trademark.

 The Off-Loop boom matured with its largely baby-boomer audience.
-Surveys suggest that theater is a Chicago phenomenon; only about 10% of audience are tourists, the rest from city and—amazing, considered the fear with which going out in the city center was regarded as recently as the early 1980s.
+Surveys suggest that theater is a Chicago phenomenon; only about ten percent of audience are tourists, the rest from city and—amazing, considered the fear with which going out in the city center was regarded as recently as the early 1980s.

 Reading the early reviews of Steppenwolf is like reading about Sickinger or Brown’s Little Theater before that.
-The by-now trademark Chicago style—untutored intense, physical.
-The term “rock ‘n’ roll theater” inevitably occurred to critics, and shared with music loudness.
+The by-now trademark Chicago style—untutored intense, physical—inspired critics to coin the term “rock ‘n’ roll theater.”

 Steppenwolf came not like the proverbial breath of fresh air.
 It was more like a gust—in the form of stagings of Lanford Wilson’s “Balm in Gilead” (1980), Sam Shepard’s “True West” (1982), and Frank Galati’s adaptation of the John Steinbeck novel “The Grapes of Wrath” (1988).
 Several players and directors who apprenticed at Steppenwolf have become mainstays in Hollywood, but most—rare among Chicagoans who make it big in the arts—return occasionally to work in Chicago productions, to recharge professionally.